-Starring Samara Weaving, Adam Brody, Mark O’Brien, Henry Czerny and Andie MacDowell, the movie is eerie, bloody and sinister, with a few laughs.
-It will make you rethink playing the innocent game of hide and seek with people you have just met.
+Starring Samara Weaving, Adam Brody, Mark O’Brien, Henry Czerny, and Andie MacDowell, the movie is eerie, bloody, and sinister, with a few laughs.
+It will make you rethink playing the innocent game of hiding and seeking with people you have just met.
 Watch the trailer.

 IMDb Rating – 6.9/10

 This multiple award-winner psychological horror film is a brilliant watch for the spooky season.
 The Silence of the Lambs is a movie adaptation of Thomas Harris’ 1988 novel.
 It follows Jodie Foster as Clarice Starling, an FBI agent who is hunting a serial killer, Ted Levine’s “Buffalo Bill” who skins his female victims.